 To summarize, this can be a legitimate benefit for your patients and your practice, but proceed with caution and do research in your local market prior to establishing these services in your office.

-If you want to dive deeper into insurance changes such a Chiropractic Telemedicine – and many more private payer insurance changes as well – check out our upcoming Chiropractic Insurance Billing, Coding & Documentation MASTERY seminars and if you hurry, you can get discounted registration rates!
+If you want to dive deeper into insurance changes such a Chiropractic Telemedicine – and many more private payer insurance changes as well – get the RECORDING of our Chiropractic Insurance Billing, Coding & Documentation MASTERY seminars so you don’t miss out!